(1) The University of Western Sydney is committed to achieving equal opportunity and diversity in education and employment.

 g.
 Providing an effective procedure for complaints based on the principles of natural justice.

-(7) UWS has a legal and a moral obligation to provide equal opportunity in employment and a workplace free from discrimination and harassment.
+(7) The University has a legal and a moral obligation to provide equal opportunity in employment and a workplace free from discrimination and harassment.
 While progress has been made in many areas, the success of the equal opportunity and diversity programs depends on the cooperation of the whole University community.

 (8) All staff and students are accountable for ensuring that their own behaviours comply with the University's commitments and relevant state and federal legislation.

-(9) The Vice-Chancellor and President and University President and all executive, senior and supervisory staff have accountabilities for the implementation of equal opportunity, gender equity and diversity within the University.
+(9) The Vice-Chancellor and President and all executive, senior and supervisory staff have accountabilities for the implementation of equal opportunity, gender equity and diversity within the University.

 (10) The following legislation is related to this policy